 THOUGHTFOCUS ANNOUNCES ACQUISITION OF BREAKFREE SOLUTIONS

-BROOKFIELD, Wis., Feb.
-14, 2023 /PRNewswire/ -- ThoughtFocus, Inc. ("ThoughtFocus" or the "Company"), a global provider of digital services and technology-enabled digital operations focused primarily on the financial services end market, is pleased to announce the acquisition of BreakFree Solutions ("BreakFree").
+BANGALORE, India, Feb.
+15, 2023 /PRNewswire/ -- ThoughtFocus, Inc. ("ThoughtFocus" or the "Company"), a global provider of digital services and technology-enabled digital operations focused primarily on the financial services end market, is pleased to announce the acquisition of BreakFree Solutions ("BreakFree").

 Headquartered in Chicago, Illinois, BreakFree provides digital services to leading enterprise customers in the financial services sector.
 BreakFree's U.S.-based workforce uses its expertise in product development, cloud enablement, and DevOps implementation, to support its clients' most critical and strategic digital initiatives.